Investing Simple Logo

 Best Brokerages For Non-US Investors

-You will have to do research on individual brokerages based on your home country.
-Some of the options listed below may allow you to invest in US stocks as a non-US investor.
+You will need to research brokerages based on your home country.
+Below are some notable options that allow foreign investors to access US stocks in 2025.

 TradeStation

-TradeStation offers commission-free trading for stocks, bonds, mutual funds, and ETFs.
+Commission-free trading is available for stocks, bonds, mutual funds, and ETFs.

 Trading Fees: $0